rsta2/pico/README.md

 Pico
 ====

-> Raspberry Pi is a trademark of the Raspberry Pi Foundation.
+> Raspberry Pi is a trademark of Raspberry Pi Ltd.

 Overview
 --------